Steven Horsford: Personal life

-Horsford is married to Sonya Douglass Horsford, a professor of educational leadership at Teachers College, Columbia University.
-They married in 2000 and have three children.
+Horsford married Sonya Douglass, a professor of educational leadership at Teachers College, Columbia University, in 2000.
+They have three children.
+In 2022, Sonya Horsford filed for divorce.

-He is a member of Alpha Phi Alpha fraternity.

 Horsford had six-way open heart bypass surgery in 2013 to treat a hereditary condition.

 In May 2020, Horsford acknowledged an extramarital affair with Gabriela Linder, a former intern of Senator Harry Reid.
 Linder, 15 years younger than Horsford, said the relationship lasted from 2009, when she was a 21-year-old college student and he was majority leader in the Nevada state senate, until April 2020.
 It was sexual, she said, only from 2009 to 2010 and 2017 to 2019.
 Linder said that Horsford "offered her financial support, introduced her to political connections and filmed a segment for her young son's YouTube show using his congressional staff."
 Horsford acknowledged transferring money in 2019 from his company to his then-mistress.